Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

-But there’s a bigger story, one that resonates deeply within Cleveland's black history.
+But there’s a bigger story, one that resonates deeply within Cleveland's Black history.
 In the 1940s and beyond, Cleveland stood at the forefront of baseball integration and the fight for equality.

 Built in 1891, League Park saw it all.
-The stadium played home to some of the most memorable teams (and players) of all time — black and white.
+The stadium played home to some of the most memorable teams (and players) of all time — Black and white.
 That includes the Cleveland Buckeyes, who played at League Park from 1943-48 and again in 1950.
-One of the most successful Negro League franchises, the Buckeyes won the 1945 title.
+One of the most successful Negro League clubs, the Buckeyes won the 1945 title.
 Today, the Cleveland Indians occasionally wear throwback Buckeyes jerseys to honor the former champs.